 Loggia Lanzi

 History

-The Loggia Lanzi was erected for mercenary soldiers, landsknechts, who defended the Grand Duke Cosimo de' Medici.
-While the ruler was engaged in important state affairs, soldiers could hide from the scorching sun or rain under the roof of an open gallery facing the Palazzo Vecchio.
-Unlike most buildings of that time, the Loggia Lanzi got its name not from the name of the customer or the architect, but from the abbreviated word landsknecht: the Italians apparently had as much difficulty pronouncing this term as modern people, so they shortened it a little.
-According to another version, the building received its name from the name of the Duke’s main bodyguard.
-A little later, the loggia played the role of a divider between ordinary people and honorary citizens of Florence during all kinds of ceremonies, holidays and public meetings.
+The Lanzi Loggia was built for mercenary soldiers, landsknechts, who defended the Grand Duke Cosimo de' Medici.
+While the ruler was engaged in important state affairs, the soldiers could hide from the scorching sun or rain under the roof of the open gallery facing the Vecchio Palace.
+Unlike most buildings of that time, the Lanzi Loggia got its name not from the name of the customer or architect, but from the abbreviated word landsknecht: Italians, apparently, found it as difficult to pronounce this term as modern people, so they shortened it a little.
+According to another version, the building got its name from the name of the duke's main bodyguard.
+A little later, the loggia played the role of dividing the ordinary people and honorary citizens of Florence during various ceremonies, holidays and public gatherings.

-And a few more years later (after the construction of the Uffizi Gallery), the roof of the gallery turned into a nice terrace, from which members of the ruling family could watch all the events that took place in Piazza del Signoria, for which the gallery received its third name.
-Today, the Loggia Lanzi has turned into an open-air museum, providing everyone with the opportunity to view sculptures created during Antiquity and the Renaissance.
+And a few more years later (after the construction of the Uffizi Gallery), the roof of the gallery turned into a pretty terrace from which members of the ruling family could watch all the events that took place in the Piazza del Signoria, for which the gallery received its third name.
+Today, the Lanzi Loggia has become an open-air museum, providing everyone with the opportunity to view sculptures created during Antiquity and the Renaissance.

+Loggia Lanzi